AliTorab/University-management-System/README.md

 # University-management-System
-A short University Management System source code with cafe management system in addition with gaming zone for the user
+A Univerity Management System which is for the management of the university.
+It includes addition and checking of Marks.
+The Marks updated and entered by the Teacher makes a .csv (Microsoft Excel) file which is then displayed to the Teacher whenever he/she wants.
+This management system includes the Cafe Management system and a Game (Tic-Tac-Toe) for the Faculty.
+User name: admin
+Password:  admin